bcgit/bc-kotlin/README.md

 > gradle build

-BC version 1.72b13 or later is required to build due to PQC support for Falcon and Dilithium.
+BC version 1.73b12 or later is required to build due to PQC support.

 ## Running